kenheaslip/EducationEngineer/education-engineer/tutorial.md

         app: web
     spec:
       containers:
       - image: gcr.io/google-samples/hello-app:1.0     # the location of the image you want to use for your app.
 This can be a secure private repo, public, etc. Just make sure your network allows access to the repo.
+If its a public repo, scrutinize the source to make sure its trusted.
         name: hello-app                                # the name of the application being ran.
-        imagePullPolicy: IfNotPresent                  # tells the deployment to only pull the image if its does not exist.
+        imagePullPolicy: IfNotPresent                  # tells the deployment to only pull the image if it does not already exist.
 This eliminates unecessary compute, network traffic, and potential delay in starting your pods.
         ports:
         - containerPort: 8080                          # tells the deployment what port the container will be listening on